isomerpages/moe-westwoodpri/_departments/Physical Education.md

 <iframe allowfullscreen="true" height="450" width="800" frameborder="0" src="https://docs.google.com/presentation/d/e/2PACX-1vTPM_iuQEC10Che_oDk7grS8PtVKbxPxYL7Iq2XAxIQF6RCkongFT2O1SIiKGDdrPTQvHigy-H0lBV8/embed?start=false&amp;loop=false&amp;delayms=3000"></iframe>

-Physical Health &amp; Fitness (PHF) is explicitly taught via the Health Education (HE) journal, ‘An Active &amp; Healthy Me’.
+Physical Health &amp; Safety (PHS) is explicitly taught via the Health Education (HE) journal, ‘An Active &amp; Healthy Me’.
 It provides an insight of good health practices in exercise, safety and hygiene.
 It also encourages pupils’ interest in physical activity through meaningful experiential learning.

 Play@Recess programmes ensure that pupils get opportunities every day to play, stretch and be active.&nbsp;Pupils can use this opportunities to strengthen their bond with their peers.